srkis/visitors-info-stats-plugin/README.md

 You can ban visitors IP address and more...

-Some of files are missing in this plugin because of github policies.
+Some of files are missing in this plugin because of github policy.

 Watch on YT: